 After logging in to the RCPP portal with your eAuth level 2 account, you will see the following home screen.
-Returning users can select the 2014 Farm Bill tab to view any proposals that were previously submitted.
-To submit a new proposal, select that 2018 Farm Bill tab as shown below.
+To submit a new proposal, select that 2018 Farm Bill option under the RCPP Proposals tab as shown below.

 Once you select the 2018 Farm Bill tab users can view, create, and submit Proposals before the Proposal deadline set by the RCPP Team.